 There are some workout moves that are notorious for helping sculpt the muscles we associate most with people who work out and lift weights.
-One set of muscles that becomes well developed with weight-bearing exercise is our lats, which are in our upper backs.
+One set of muscles that become well developed with weight-bearing exercise is our lats, which are in our upper backs.
 And a workout move that helps sculpt and shape them is the dumbbell pullover.

 Dumbbell pullovers are exactly as they sound: You use a dumbbell to create a motion of pulling it over your head.
 They're a move that can be done by most people, even those who can only lift light weights, because there is no minimum amount of weight to use.
 Whether your dumbbell of choice is two pounds or 20, you can benefit from doing dumbbell pullovers.
 Read on to learn about how they benefit you, how to do them, and how they compare to barbell pullovers.